Graduate cap decoration mistaken for explosive

 They also grabbed his phone and asked him to empty his pockets.

-The FIU Police said the exposed wires and battery raised a few red flags, and even though it was harmless, the officer at the entrance weren’t taking any chances.
+The FIU Police said the exposed wires and battery raised a few red flags, and even though it was harmless, the officers at the entrance weren't taking any chances.

-“While that seems very innocent and looks very innocent, it also has the potential to scare people.
-Police officers spotted it and took necessary precautions,” said Capt.
-Delrish Moss/FIU Police:
+"While that seems very innocent and looks very innocent, it also has the potential to scare people.
+Police officers spotted it and took necessary precautions," said Capt.
+Delrish Moss with FIU Police.

 Cevik was only held up for about 20 minutes, and he was able to walk as scheduled wearing a replacement cap.